iwalucas/django-driverjs/readme.rst

 django-driverjs
 =================
-django-driverjs is a wrapper for the <a href="https://github.com/kamranahmedse/driver.js">Driver.js</a> library.
+django-driverjs is a wrapper for the [Driver.js](https://github.com/kamranahmedse/driver.js) library.

 Installation
 ------------